needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

 The performance of a model depends on the following:

 - The complexity of the model.
-- Whether the model uses performance-heavy operators such as Conv or MatMul.
+- Whether the model uses performance-heavy operators such as `Conv` or `MatMul`.
 - The features of the platform you run the model on, for example CPU memory, GPU memory, and number of cores.
 - Whether Sentis downloads data to CPU memory when you access a tensor.
 Refer to [Get output from a model](get-the-output.md) for more information.